+The Scheme Advisory Board (SAB) recommends that you seek to recover the cash alternative payment made to the employee.
+This view is based on legal advice provided by Eversheds Sutherland.
+SAB accepts that it may not be possible, in all circumstances, to recover the cash alternative.
+This risk was highlighted in SAB’s commentary of 30 October 2020 and earlier versions of this information note – it was the reason for recommending that you delay payment of the cash alternative.

+Local authorities may also wish to refer to the LGA’s guidance on the exit cap.
+The LGA has stated that, in the interests of effective use of public money and the reputation of the sector, it expects councils that have made cash alternative payments to seek recovery of the amounts paid.

+You can read SAB’s commentary on the legal advice provided by Eversheds Sutherland and the commentary of 30 October 2020 on the Public Sector Exit Payments page of the SAB website.

 Background to the cash alternative payment

 We previously advised you of the conflict between the 2020 Regulations and the LGPS regulations.
 The LGPS regulations require that an employee age 55 or over, who is made redundant or leaves due to business efficiency, must take payment of an unreduced pension.
 Before they were disapplied, the 2020 Regulations prevented the employer from paying the full strain cost where the total exit payment was over £95,000.